Blue LEED house in Northampton, Massachusetts

 Indoor air quality (IAQ) – Green homes use low- or zero-VOC paints and building materials that have little or no formaldehyde, saving your respiratory and immune systems from getting stressed.
 Good ventilation moves chemicals and odours out of the home quickly, ensuring less exposure to the harmful effects of chemicals and the unpleasant smell of bad odours.

-Comfort – Since green homes tend to have better insulation, they produce less temperature variations between rooms and minimize drafts.
+Comfort – Since green homes tend to have spray foam insulation Springfield IL , they produce less temperature variations between rooms and minimize drafts.

 Quieter – Triple-paned windows and increased insulation do a better job preventing sound from entering the home.